Aliases for FGA Gene

 GeneCards Summary for FGA Gene

 FGA (Fibrinogen Alpha Chain) is a Protein Coding gene.
-Diseases associated with FGA include dysfibrinogenemia and fga-related congenital afibrinogenemia.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include receptor binding and protein binding, bridging.
-An important paralog of this gene is TNC.
+Diseases associated with FGA include Dysfibrinogenemia, Congenital and Afibrinogenemia, Congenital.
+Among its related pathways are RET signaling and Formation of Fibrin Clot (Clotting Cascade).
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and protein binding, bridging.
+An important paralog of this gene is FGL1.